FAQ

 What happens if AGLedger LLC dissolves?

 Your software keeps running.
 You hold a perpetual license, your data lives in your PostgreSQL database, and AGLedger makes zero outbound connections in Standalone mode — there is no kill switch, no phone-home, no dependency on us being in business.
 Licenses are validated locally with Ed25519 signatures.
-Security fixes are always free while we operate, and your audit vault remains cryptographically verifiable with standard tooling regardless of whether AGLedger LLC exists.
+Security fixes are always free while we operate, and your chain remains cryptographically verifiable with standard tooling regardless of whether AGLedger LLC exists.
 Enterprise licensees have source access for exactly this reason.

 Is AGLedger open source?